When a person’s skin comes into contact with an irritating substance, they may develop an itchy or burning rash. This reaction is contact dermatitis.

 - certain medications

-In extreme cases, a person may need to see a dermatologist, allergist, or other healthcare professional.
+In severe cases, a person may need to see a dermatologist, an allergist, or another healthcare professional.
 They can prescribe ointment, creams, or prescription drugs to treat contact dermatitis.

 In most cases, prevention is as simple as

 However, a person may not know what caused the reaction.
 For example, preservatives in cosmetics are a common cause of contact dermatitis that may not be easily identifiable.